Jingwennnn30/SmartKitchen/README.md

 - **AWS team** for providing the serverless infrastructure, sandbox account, and an amazing hackathon experience.
 - **Our team mentors** for their valuable guidance, feedback, and support throughout the hackathon preparation.
 - **Hackathon organizers** for creating this opportunity and fostering collaboration and innovation.
-- **Team originFive members** for all the efforts and contribution for making the project a great success!
+- **Team originFive members** for the hard work, dedication, and collaboration that helped bring this project to the finals!

 ---